Piazza Santa Maria Novella

 July 29, 2015

-The Memory Market was a collaborative, public performance in which Jonathan Hanahan and I borrowed from the commercial activity and visual language of local street vendors to create an alternative market of mementos.
-Instead of selling wares such as teacups, thimbles, shot glasses and statuettes—items ubiquitous in tourist destinations worldwide and often possessing only the slightest associations with their assigned landmarks—we offered passersby items imbued with traces of the place in which they are found.
-My contribution to the project was a series of small, found automobile fragments that I cast in a mixture of glue and dirt collected from streets and sidewalks in the area.
+The Memory Market was a one-day, collaborative public performance in which Jonathan Hanahan and I borrowed from the commercial activity and visual language of local street vendors to create an alternative market of mementos.
+Instead of selling wares such as teacups, thimbles, shot glasses and statuettes—items ubiquitous in tourist destinations yet often possessing only superficial associations with their assigned landmarks—we offered passersby items imbued with traces of the place in which they were sold.
+My contribution was a series of automobile fragments cast in a mixture of glue and dirt collected from area streets and sidewalks.
+A certificate of authenticity accompanied each purchase.